leweafan/filebeat-modules/README.md

 To protect our infrastructure I have analyzed our SW/HW logs and Elastic SIEM patterns and found that a lot of authentication messages patterns missing in filebeat tests and messages not parsed and not categorized appropriately that's why Elastic SIEM skips these events.

-Below modules I have used and checked does it have event.category authentication.
+Below listed modules I have used and checked does it have event.category authentication.

 | Event module  | Event dataset | Event category = Authentication | Issue | PR |
 | ------------- | ------------- | ------------------------------- | ----- | -- |